Policy Name: Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act

 VIII.
 Forms/Online Processes

 The Campus Safety Advisory Committee will provide upon request all campus crime statistics as reported to the U.S. Department of Education.
 A copy of the College’s campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request.
 A copy can be obtained from the College’s website at:

 From the U.S. Department of Education website at: http://ope.ed.gov/security/.

 Law enforcement agency information relating to convicted sex offenders is available at: http://www.criminaljustice.state.ny.us/nsor/.

-A copy will also be available upon request by contacting the Department of Campus Safety and Security at (315) 498-2460 or by visiting the Campus Safety and Security Office located in the Service and Maintenance building.
+A copy will also be available upon request by contacting Campus Safety and Security at (315) 498-2460 or by visiting the Campus Safety and Security Office located in the Service and Maintenance building.

 Approved by OCC Board of Trustees April 3, 2006